 The farm was established as a trial and demonstration farm for the organic soil amendments produced by Black Bison Organics LLC.
 The primary purpose of the farm is to be a testing ground for these products.
 The second, but equally important, purpose of the farm is to demonstrate innovative agricultural practices based on permaculture, agroecology, and agroforestry methods.
 Folly Hill Farm was established as a small, diversified farm that is intended to be self-supporting through the sale of raw and value-added agricultural products, and on-site trainings.
 The farm is not self-sufficient yet, but we are working towards that goal.
 Roughly thirty-five acres of the property are grazed by cattle owned by Paul and Gabe Brown of the neighboring Brown’s Ranch.
 We currently raise 50 laying ducks of various breeds and sell the eggs through local markets.
-There are plans to add fiber animals in 2020/2021.
+We had plans to add fiber animals in 2021, but that has been delayed until further infrastructure can be built to support them.
 We grow various fruits and vegetables that we sell at a local market, and also sell to local CSA producers to supplement their share offerings.

 There are a number of small fruit and unique trees that have been planted over the past two years.
 These include haskap, apricot, plum, rose hip, aronia, and many more.

-We received grant funding from the ND Dept. of Agriculture in 2019 to cover some of the cost associated with building the first Deep Winter Greenhouse (DWG) in the state.
-The building is currently being constructed and will be complete by early spring 2020.
+We received grant funding from the ND Deptartment of Agriculture in 2019 to cover some of the cost associated with building the first Deep Winter Greenhouse (DWG) in the state.
+The building is roughly 90% complete -with the target to have the first planting in February 2022.

 The project will monitor and integrate the active and passive environmental control systems of the first Deep Winter Greenhouse (DWG) built in North Dakota.
 DWGs are passive-solar structures with angles & dimensions that maximize solar heat during winter months, when the sun is low in the sky, and minimize solar heat during summer months, when the sun is high in the sky.
 The project will help balance the passive components of the greenhouse, such as the innovative use of phase change materials and an underground climate-battery, with the active components of the greenhouse, such as ventilation, heating, lighting, and CO2 supplementation.
 Funds will be used to professionally monitor and electronically-integrate the systems so they work synergistically, instead of antagonistically; which can easily occur with these multipart, multistage systems.